 - What business expenses you can legitimately claim

-- How registering for VAT can increase your take home pay
+- How registering for VAT can increase what you earn

 - IR35 legislation and how to avoid being caught.